 $ mosquitto_pub -t "dw/demo" -m "hello world!"

-Now, the terminal that runs mosquitto_sub should now print out “hello world!” on the screen.
-You just sent and received a message by using an MQTT broker!
+Now, the terminal that runs mosquitto_sub should now print out hello world! on the screen.
+You have just sent and received a message via an MQTT broker!

-For more options on how to use the mosquitto tools and also on how to use the mosquitto API to create your own MQTT client applications, see the documentation on the mosquitto website.
+For more options on how to use the mosquitto tools, as well as on how to use the mosquitto API to create your own MQTT client applications, please refer to its documentation.

 First, the client connects to the broker by sending a CONNECT message.
 The CONNECT message asks to establish a connection from the client to the broker.
 The CONNECT message has the following content parameters.